careerbuilder/DataScienceAPIDocumentation/LikelihoodToRespond.md

 The service may be queried with an `ltr_threshold` decimal parameter to retrieve records for job seekers whose generic LTR score matches or exceeds the provided threshold.
 The `ltr_threshold` parameter must be between 0.0 and 1.0, inclusive.

-The `skip_results` integer parameter may optionally be provided to enable "stepping through" a large result set.
-If no records meet or exceed the provided threshold, an empty list will be returned.

 **Carotene-specific threshold queries**<br />
 *e.g. ?ltr_threshold=0.05&carotene_id=15.1*